 The king has brought me into his chambers.”

 Are you crying?

 As I write this I cry… this is what I want for my girls.
-This is what I want for my nephews.
+This is what I want for my nieces and nephews.

 Real, true love.